tcharvaka-netizen/APIAutomationFramework/README.md

 *The public API used for this example is - https://restful-booker.herokuapp.com.
 *This framework is developed using Rest-Assured library for Rest API testing.
 *For JSON Parsing in java the library used is - json-simple and Jackson API.
 *For Request Specification used Builder Pattern.
-*Reporting is by Allure API.
+*Designed and integrated CI/CD pipelines using GitHub Actions to automate test execution *Reporting is by Allure API.